awsdocs/aws-sam-developer-guide/doc_source/serverless-quick-start.md

       cd sam-app
       ```

-   1. Install the dependencies by running the following `pip` command\.
-The dependencies for the Hello World application code are described in the `requirements.txt` file\.
+   1. Install the dependencies by running the following `sam` command\.
+The dependencies for the Hello World application code are described in the `/hello_world/requirements.txt` file\.

       ```
-      sam-app> pip install -r requirements.txt -t hello_world/build/
+      sam-app> sam build --use-container
       ```

-      Verify that the command created the `hello_world/build` directory and copied the dependencies to it\.
+      Verify that the command created the `/.aws-sam/build/HelloWorld` directory and copied the dependencies to it\.

-   1. Copy the Python source files for the Hello World application from the `/hello_world` directory to the `/build` directory\.

-      ```
-      sam-app> cp hello_world/*.py hello_world/build/
-      ```

-   The `hello_world/build` directory now has the application code and dependencies that are needed to execute the Lambda function\.
+   The `/.aws-sam/build/HelloWorld` directory now has the application code and dependencies that are needed to execute the Lambda function\.

 ### Test the Application Locally<a name="gs-ex1-test-locally"></a>